 Porcelain veneers transform everything from crooked teeth to chips in your smile, naturally and with ease!

-Veneers at the office of New Leaf Dental are designed to improve the appearance of many different types of conditions.
+Veneers at the office of New Leaf Dental are designed to improve the appearance of many different conditions.
 These conditions include teeth that are crooked or otherwise unevenly spaced.
-Since they do not actually reposition the teeth, veneers are not appropriate for cases of misalignment or bite problems that require orthodontic treatment.
-Fortunately, our dentists, Drs Nathan Williams and Adam Dixon are skilled and experienced at providing a range of cosmetic, restorative, and orthodontic procedures.
+Since they do not reposition the teeth, veneers are not appropriate for cases of misalignment or bite problems that require orthodontic treatment.
+Fortunately, our dentists are skilled and experienced in providing a range of cosmetic, restorative, and orthodontic procedures.
 There is certain to be a way to achieve a more symmetrical, uniform-looking smile from our practice in Meridian, Idaho.

 Brush up on porcelain veneers

 Veneers are thin layers of dental material.
 They are designed to replicate the structure of the natural tooth enamel.
-Drs Williams and Dixon may recommend them if you develop:
+Our dentists may recommend them if you develop:

 - Slight cracks